LindsaySummers/Assessment/README.md

 ### ★ Research First!
 >I referred to www.ncaa.com in order to obtain the information about which schools were football champions.
->The information I found on that website was helpful, but also a bit vague, so I crossed refereced this information with other online sources.
+>The information I found on that website was helpful, but also a bit vague, so I crossed referenced this information with other online sources.
 I did this in order to confirm the school names (Example: “Florida” is indeed the “University of Florida” and not “Florida University”).
 >
 >**NOTE:** I put this information in a list on a separate sheet